Communist terrorism: Vietnam

-During World War II the communist Viet Minh fought a guerrilla campaign led by Ho Chi Minh against the Japanese occupation forces and, following Japan's surrender, against the French colonial forces.
-This insurgency continued until 1954 as the Viet Minh evolved into the Viet Cong (VC), which fought against both the South Vietnamese government and American forces.
+After World War II, the communist-led Viet Minh carried out murders and terror campaigns against non-communist political forces, before the full-blown war with France.
+The French Indochina War ended with the 1954 Geneva Conference, and the Viet Minh evolved into the Viet Cong (VC), which fought against both the South Vietnamese government and American forces.
+Although the armistice was signed, communist terrorist actions continued.
 These campaigns involved terrorism resulting in the deaths of thousands.
-Although an armistice was signed between the Viet Minh and the French forces in 1954, terrorist actions continued.
 Carol Winkler has written that in the 1950s, Viet Cong terrorism was rife in South Vietnam, with political leaders, provincial chiefs, teachers, nurses, doctors, and members of the military being targeted.
 Between 1965 and 1972, Viet Cong terrorists had killed over 33,000 people and abducted a further 57,000.
 Terrorist actions in Saigon were described by Nghia M. Vo as "long and murderous."
 In these campaigns, South Vietnamese prime minister Trần Văn Hương was the target of an assassination attempt; in 1964 alone, the Viet Cong carried out 19,000 attacks on civilian targets.